Why Subscribe?

 It seems scandalous that so many small family farmers around the world experience poverty and hunger.
 This is not the natural order!

-permEzone supports farming communities in co-creating their own local solutions to improve yields, with the focus on achieving better livelihoods without resorting to unsustainable practices that bring short-term benefits at the expense of long-term costs.
-Problems that typically result from
+FAR supports farming communities in co-creating their own local solutions to improve yields, with the focus on achieving better livelihoods without resorting to unsustainable practices that bring short-term benefits at the expense of long-term costs.
+Problems that typically result from following conventional farming advice include, for example, degraded soil and water resources, and growing debt to meet the escalating costs of expensive inputs.

 A credible body of research shows that small farmers can achieve equivalent improvements in yields and livelihoods through agroecological farming methods without incurring these long-term problems.
 Many thousands of permaculture projects around the world are demonstrating the practical application of systems thinking to the design of sustainable and regenerative food systems.
 These skills can help to build resilient communities that can survive and prosper despite the shocks of disease, pestilence and adverse climate events.
 There are permaculture training centers actively teaching these skills all over the world.